stuartsierra/component/README.md

 gamma, delta, blah blah blah.

-I will make an effort not to break backwards compability between releases at the same major.minor version, e.g. 0.1.x and 0.1.y.
+I will make an effort not to break backwards compability between releases at the same 0.N version, e.g. 0.1.X and 0.1.Y

-Version 0.2.0, if there ever is a 0.2.0, will probably break absolutely everything.
-Don't say I didn't warn you.
+Version 0.2.0, if there ever is a 0.2.0, may have breaking changes from 0.1.